MDS160902/MDS160902/README.md

 ## My goals 2022

 - Grow as a developer
-- Enahnce my drone, shooting and editing skills
+- Enhance my drone, shooting and editing skills
 - Get to know new technologies
 - Create a successfull Tech YouTube channel